XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 However, the writing systems of the world can be much more complex and varied than just a sequence of letters with no interaction.
 Supporting every type of writing system that humanity has developed is a tall order, but we strive to be a truly global company.
-As such, we are determined to come as close to that goal as technology allows us as long as there's a decent business case [TODO: phrasing].
+As such, we are determined to respond to customer requests asking for any writing system.

 In earlier versions of iText, we were already able to render Chinese, Japanese, and Korean (CJK) glyphs in PDF documents, and had limited support for the right-to-left Hebrew and Arabic scripts.